IMG

 Roe deer are common in the area and might be seen.
 Dragnfies and butterfiles are numerous in summer.
 Non-birding visitors may enjoy the scenery and the cafe.

-The Kingfisher Cafe is a very attractive venue overlooking the Long Pond, enabling visitors to continue birdwatching while partaking of refreshments.
-In the same building is an education centre where books on birds and nature are sold for the benefit of the Wiltshire Wildlife Trust.
-The centre offers well-maintained toilets.
+The Kingfisher Cafe is an attractive venue overlooking the Long Pond, enabling visitors to continue birdwatching while enjoying refreshments.
+The cafe is open Wednesdays to Fridays 10:30am - 3:30pm, and from 10am - 4pm on weekends.
+In the same building is an education centre where books on birds and natural history are sold for the benefit of the Wiltshire Wildlife Trust (book donations are welcome).
+The centre offers well-maintained and accessible toilets.

 There are five spacious hides with informative panels featuring typical species, as well as Wiltshire Wildlife Trust newsletters and log books for visitors to enter their sightings.